JadeGeek/SkinGPT-4/README.md

 Then, set the path to the pretrained checkpoint in the evaluation config file in [eval_configs/minigpt4_eval.yaml](https://github.com/Vision-CAIR/MiniGPT-4/blob/main/eval_configs/minigpt4_eval.yaml#L10) at Line 11.

-To access the latest model trained with a much larger in-house dataset, please email: juexiao.zhou@kaust.edu.sa
+To access the **latest non-commercial model** trained with a much larger in-house dataset, please email: juexiao.zhou@kaust.edu.sa